 - Deferred revenue – this is when the cash is received before the revenue isrecognized.
 This is considered a liability until the product or service is delivered,and the revenue can be identified.

 - Same time revenue – this is the most accessible form of revenue, as payment ismade at the same time as the goods or services are provided, and it does notrequire any adjustments in accounting records.

 Unearned revenue is an essential concept because many businesses come across thisitem regularly.
+So, what is unearned revenue?
 Unearned revenue, also known as deferred revenue, is the amount ofmoney a company has collected but have not provided the goods or services being paidfor at the time it received the payment.
+Is unearned revenue a liability?
 Only when the company has fulfilled itsobligation — earned money — is the liability removed and the money is recorded asrevenue and included in the income statement.

 Airline carriers, for example, will have unearned revenue when they sell tickets beforethey deliver the service.
 A magazine or newspaper subscriber will also pay for themagazine issues in advance, and the publisher will have unearned revenues on theirbalance sheet until the subscription period has ended.
 Once they will “earn therevenues,” the companies can recognize the deferred revenue as “revenue earnings” in an Income statement account.

 Companies greatly benefit from getting that money upfront.
 First of all, unearnedrevenues mean that the company does not have to have significant capital in the firstplace because it can cover the expenses associated with goods production or servicedelivery with the payment made by the customer.
 However, companies should keep inmind that they have not yet earned that money, and it is a liability, not an asset that theycan freely use for any of their needs.

 How Unearned Revenue is Reported